sjentsch/lsjDocs/Ch06/Ch06_DataHandling_5.rst

 subset of the data.
 For instance, you might be interested only in analysing the data from one experimental condition, or you may want to look closely at the data from people over 50 years in age.
-To achieve this, one could either use a filter or create a new computed variable using the ``FILTER()`` function.
+To achieve this, one could either use a filter or :ref:`create a new computed variable <create_computed_vars>` using the ``FILTER()`` function.
 Regardless of the similar names, the two approaches work slightly differently.
 Whereas filters apply to the whole data set (i.e., the same filter expression is applied to all analyses), the ``FILTER()`` function permits you to generate a new variable that permits you to decide for which analyses you would use that variable (e.g., to conduct only some analyses separately for certain subgroups).

 Using filters in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~